AlexCharlton/glls/README.md

 `define-pipeline` does not define all of these functions separately, but instead defines a single function with which to access them: `PIPELINE-NAME-fast-render-functions`.
 This function returns eight values: the begin render function, the render function, the end render function, the array render function, and pointers to those same C functions in that order.

+    [parameter] unique-textures?

-One major assumption must be kept in mind while working with the fast render functions: textures are only bound once.
-In other words: it is assumed that that all of the renderables belonging to the same pipeline share a common “sprite sheet” (or other shared texture type).
-If this assumption does not hold true, simply use the standard render function, or call the begin render function for every set of renderables that uses a separate texture.
+This parameter, defaulting to `#t`, controls where textures are bound in the fast render functions.
+When `unique-textures?` is `#t`, textures are bound in the main render function.
+When `unique-textures?` is `#f`, textures are bound in the begin render function.
+In other words: when `unique-textures?` is `#f`, it is assumed that that all of the renderables belonging to the same pipeline share a common “sprite sheet” (or other shared texture type).
+This parameter must be set for syntax (i.e. in a `begin-for-syntax` form) in order to have an effect.

 #### Utilities
     [macro] (export-pipeline .
 PIPELINES)